85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Indonesian fried rice or nasi goreng is packed with flavor and is easily distinguished from other fried rice dishes.
 Fried rice can be found in most Asian countries, but the thing that distinguishes Nasi goreng is the sauce: a sweet soy sauce with kecap manis that stains the rice a dark brown color and caramelizes it when cooked.

 To make sure your fried rice is healthy, you can use brown rice instead of white and use a minimal amount of oil.
-See this recipe for healthy fried rice.
+Try this delicious healthier vegan tofu fried rice, which is a twist on the Indonesian version!

 Another mouth-watering dish from Indonesia, this list would be incomplete without mentioning Indonesian authentic noodles.
 Locally called mie goreng, they are incredibly flavorful and have several varieties.